Chris Rogers (rugby union)

-Christopher David Rogers (born 10 October 1956 in Fort Victoria, Rhodesia, now Masvingo, Zimbabwe) is a former South African rugby union player.
+Christopher David Rogers (born 10 October 1956) is a former South African rugby union player.

 Playing career

 Rogers made his provincial debut for Rhodesia (now Zimbabwe) in the South African Currie Cup competition.
 In the 1980s he relocated to Transvaal, and in 1984 he made his debut for the Springboks against the touring England team at the Boet Erasmus Stadium in Port Elizabeth.

 Rogers played in all four tests for the Springboks in 1984, the last against the South American Jaguars at Newlands in Cape Town.